sonifyed/Protein_Sound/README.md

 ![Screenshot of code created by running Algorithm-I.pl on protein test.fasta which has been copied and pasted into Sonic Pi GUI](https://github.com/sonifyed/Protein_Sound/blob/main/Sonic-Pi-Screenshot.png?raw=true)

+Use the 'Rec' button to record your sonification if desired.

 ## Links
 - Examples Page: https://sonifyed.com/bmc-bioinformatics-2021